This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon fresh lemon juice

-- ¼ cup chicken stock (or vegetable, see notes)
+- 1/4 cup chicken stock or vegetable, see notes

-- 1 cup EACH: heavy cream AND fresh baby spinach (packed)
+- 1 cup fresh baby spinach packed

-- 2 (9-10 ounce) package of ravioli (see notes)
+- 2 9-10 ounce package of ravioli (see notes)

-- ⅓ cup sun-dried tomatoes, packed in oil (reserve 1 tablespoon oil)
+- 1/3 cup sun-dried tomatoes packed in oil (reserve 1 tablespoon oil)

-- Freshly grated parmesan cheese + basil, for topping
+- Freshly grated parmesan cheese + basil for topping

 Instructions